Magna posts higher profit, raises forecast

 Walker said he still expected a fairly strong second half of the year for North America, although auto sales have been slowing there.

-Still, Magna shares were down more than 2 per cent in Toronto trading, while the benchmark Canadian stock index fell 0.3 per cent.
+Still, Magna shares were down almost 2 per cent in late morning Toronto trading, and another Canadian parts supplier, Linamar Corp, showed a similar decline.
+The benchmark Canadian stock index fell 0.4 per cent.

-Magna, which counts General Motors Co, Volkswagen AG , BMW AG and Ford Motor Co among its biggest customers, now expects 2017 sales at between $37.7-billion and $39.4-billion.
+Magna, which counts General Motors Co, Volkswagen AG , BMW AG and Ford Motor Co among its biggest customers, now expects 2017 sales of $37.7-billion to $39.4-billion.

 The company raised its sales forecast in May to a range of $36.6-billion to $38.3-billion.